SRM FAQs

 This statement in quotes below states the NIST Policy on those SRM Certificates, SRM Certificates of Analysis, RM Reference Material Information Sheets, and RM Reports of Investigation, that do not have a stated Period of Validity or Date of Expiration.

 "The certificates for NIST Standard Reference Materials (SRMs) traditionally have been in conformance with guidance criteria issued by the ISO Advisory Committee on Reference Materials.
-The criteria for the contents of certified reference material (CRM) certificates are contained in ISO 17034.
-However, in response to ISO 9001 and 9002 requirements, ISO Guide 31 has now been revised to indicate that a period of validity should be stated in every CRM certificate.
-In the NIST policy for SRM/RMs already in use, the period of validity for a material is stated as an expiration date on the SRM/RM certificate only when potential instability might affect the material’s fitness for purpose after a specific date.
-If such a statement does not appear in a certificate, NIST considers the SRMs/RMs to be valid indefinitely provided that the SRM/RM is handled and stored in accordance with the instructions given in the certificate.
+The criteria for the contents of certified reference material (CRM) certificates are contained in ISO 17034 and ISO 33401.
+Both ISO 17034 and ISO 33401 stipulate that a period of validity shall be stated in every RM document.
+The NIST policy for SRM/RMs already in use, the period of validity for a material is stated as an expiration date on the SRM/RM certificate only when potential instability might affect the material’s fitness for purpose after a specific date.
+If such a statement does not appear in a certificate, NIST considers the SRMs/RMs to be valid indefinitely provided that the SRM/RM is handled and stored in accordance with the instructions given in the certificate and the SRM/RM has not been declared expired.
+A SRM/RM without an expiration date is declared expired as noted by a watermark on the CoA, ROI, or RMIS when NIST no longer has the capability to support the constituent values for the material.
 If no specific instructions are given, then NIST recommends that the SRM/RM be stored at room temperature (approximately 20 °C) and protected from moisture and light."

 Any questions or concerns about SRMs no longer for sale, please contact srms@nist.gov.